camillelamy/explainers/coop_reporting.md

 include information about other documents to be useful for developers.
 This could potentially leak private information, so we cannot simply expose the URL of other documents.
-In addition to stripping URLs of usernames and passwords as normally done in reporting, we define the following as safe to include in a
+In addition to stripping URLs of usernames and passwords as normally done in reporting, we have to consider which URLs we can safely use in reports.
-report:

-- **Previous document URL for reporting** - this corresponds to the URL of the document that navigated to the page with COOP reporting.
-To report it safely, we do the following:
+- **Navigation to a COOP reponse:** here we want to identify the document that navigated to a response with COOP reporting.
+What we can safely report is the following:
-	- If the current document and all its redirect chain are same-origin with the previous document, this is the previous document URL.
+	- If the COOP response and all its redirect chain are same-origin with the current document, we can report the current document URL(sanitized).

-	- Otherwise, it's the referrer of the navigation.
+	- We can always report the referrer of the navigation.
-- **Next document URL for reporting** - this corresponds to the URL of the document the page with COOP reporting is navigating to.
-To report it safely, we do the following:
+- **Navigation away from a COOP page:** here we want to identify the document the page with COOP reporting is navigating to.
+What we can safely report is the following:
-	- If the next document and all its redirect chain are same-origin with the current document, this is the next document URL.
+	- If the next document and all its redirect chain are same-origin with the current document, we can report the next document URL(sanitized).
-	- If the current document is the initiator of the navigation, then it's the initial navigation URL.
+	- If the current document is the initiator of the navigation, then we can report the initial navigation URL.
-	- Otherwise, it's the empty URL.
-- **Opener document URL for reporting** - this corresponds to the URL of the document that opened the page with COOP reporting.
-To report it safely, we do the following:
+- **Accesses to/from opener of a COOP page:** here we want to identify the opener of the page with COOP reporting.
+What we can report safely is the following:
-	- If the current document and all its redirect chain are same-origin with the opener document, this is the previous document URL.
+	- If the current document and all its redirect chain are same-origin with the opener document, we can report the opener URL(sanitized).
-	- Otherwise, it's the referrer of the navigation.
+	- We can always report the referrer of the navigation.
-- **Openee document URL for reporting** - this corresponds to the URL of the documents opened by the page with COOP reporting.
-To report it safely, we do the following:
+- **Accesses to/from a document opened by a COOP page:** here we want to identify the windows opened by a COOP page.
+What we can report safely is the following:
-	- If the document opened by the current document and all its redirect chain are same-origin with the current document, this is the opened document URL.
+	- If the document opened by the COOP document and all its redirect chain are same-origin with the current document, then we can report the opened document URL(sanitized).
-	- Otherwise, it's the initial navigation URL (because the COOP page is the opener so it is the initiator of the navigation).
+	- We can always report the initial navigation URL of the opened window because the COOP document is the opener so it is also the initiator of the navigation.
-- **Other documents in the browsing context group URL for reporting** - this corresponds to the URL of the other documents in the browsing context group.
-To report it safely, we do the following:
+- **Accesses to/from documents that don't have an opener relationship with the COOP page:** What we can safely report is the following:
-	- If the other document, the current document and their respective redirect chains are all same-origin, this is the URL of the other document.
+	- If the other document, the COOP document and their respective redirect chains are all same-origin, we can report the URL of the other document(sanitized).
-	- Otherwise, it's the empty URL.

 ## Reporting browsing context switches